release-engineering/retasc/README.md

 Using the rule above, ReTaSC would create a Jira issue (and a subtask) after `target_date` and update it whenever some fields change in the template.

-ReTaSC sets a unique label for the Jira issues, to find it later without storing any extra information.
+For each task (rule and a given input), ReTaSC sets a unique label for the Jira issues and a unique name for Tekton PipelineRuns, to find them later without storing any extra information.
 The label is constructed using "jira_label_prefix" configuration, "jira_issue" from the prerequisite and "jira_label_suffix" template variable originating from the Product pages input.